Gusto/gusto.github.io/_posts/2018-11-16-webhooks-about.markdown

   "entity_type": "Employee",
   "entity_id": 1123581321345589,
   "timestamp": 1533606328,
+  "entity_attributes": { },
-  "entity_attributes": { }
+  "partner_attributes": { }
 }
 ```

 In this example, `timestamp`, `event_type`, and `entity_attributes` are all standard keys to have in a webhooks payload.
 In Gusto's system permissions are based on an resource and it's entities.
-The parent reference is the `resource` while the `entity` is the reference to what actually triggered the event.
+The parent reference is the `resource` while
+the `entity` is the reference to what actually triggered the event.

+Additionally, any events of type `*.provisioned` may have a `partner_attributes` key.
+If Gusto has a mapping of that
+entity to an entity in your application, those attributes will contain your identifier to that entity.
+See the
+[Partner Attributes](/v1/partner_attributes) section for more information on its contents.

 ## Registering

-While we are working on adding an API endpoint and eventually a GUI for registering an endpoint with our webhooks system, the current method is to reach out to Gusto to get your webhooks setup with us.
+While we are working on adding an API endpoint and eventually a GUI for registering an endpoint with our webhooks
+system, the current method is to reach out to Gusto to get your webhooks setup with us.

 A webhook registration will require the following: